canonical/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

       - "-DKF5DocTools_FOUND=OFF"
 ```

 `source` tells Snapcraft where to find the source material for a part.
-We're using the URL of a compressed tarball file hosted on a web server for our snap, but Snapcraft can also pull from version control systems like Git or SVN or use a local directory.
+We've specified the URL of a compressed tarball file hosted on a web server, which Snapcraft can download and unpack automatically.
+Snapcraft can also pull from version control systems like Git or SVN, or use a local directory or archive file.
 See [Snapcraft parts metadata](/t/snapcraft-parts-metadata/8336) for more information.

-[note]

-We're using version 23.08.5 of KCalc released in February 2024 for this how-to.
-At the time of writing (June 2024) this is the latest - and likely final - version that supports Qt 5.
-[/note]

 If you're using an [AppStream metadata file](/t/using-external-metadata/4642#heading--appstream), then set `parse-info` to the location of that file in your snap.
 Snapcraft will parse this file and extract:
 1. global metadata for your snap, such as the `summary` and `description`, if *snapcraft.yaml* includes an `adopt-info` attribute that names this part; and
 2. per-app metadata, such as the location of the relevant desktop entry file, where the app's `common-id` matches a component ID in the AppStream file

-In addition to Qt 5 and KDE Frameworks 5, KCalc depends on two arithmetic/calculation libraries, MPFR and GMP.
+In addition to Qt 5 and KDE Frameworks 5, KCalc depends on the MPFR and GMP calculation libraries.
 We use:
 - `build-packages` to ensure that the *development* versions of these libraries are during the build process; and
 - `stage-packages` to bundle the *run-time* versions within the snap
-The packages will be obtained from the [Ubuntu package archive](https://packages.ubuntu.com) applicable to the chosen `base` or from any additional package repositories defined in *snapcraft.yaml*.
-In our case, as we're using `core22` and we haven't defined any additional repositories, the packages need to be available in *Ubuntu 22.04 LTS*.
-There is no need to list any of the Qt or KDE libraries, as the `kde-neon` extension makes them available automatically using a content snap.
+As we're using `core22` as the `base` for our snap, and as we haven't defined any additional software repositories in *snapcraft.yaml*, Snapcraft will obtain these packages from the *Ubuntu 22.04 LTS* [package archive](https://packages.ubuntu.com).
+There is no need to list any of the Qt or KDE libraries here, as the `kde-neon` extension makes them available automatically.

 We set the `plugin` to [`cmake`](/t/the-cmake-plugin/8621) to tell Snapcraft to build this part using the *CMake build system*.

 We can pass various build-modifying parameters to CMake using `cmake-parameters`.
 For example:
 - `"-DINSTALL_ICONS=ON"` embeds KCalc's icons within the snap, so that they correctly appear in the user's application launcher.
-If this parameter is omitted, then users may see a generic application icon instead.
+If we omitted this parameter, then the icon that users would see would depend on their desktop environment and configuration.
 - `"-DKF5DocTools_FOUND=OFF"` disables the generation of KCalc's documentation files.
 This helps to speed up the build process and reduce the size of our snap.
 Users can still access the documentation online via KCalc's *Help* menu.

 ## Building the snap